just-the-docs/just-the-docs/index.md

 ## What can I do with DXD?

 DXD token holders have an economic claim to DXdao´s profit.
-DXD holders also have future access to a suite of services and premium features in decentralized applications, such as gasless transactions, feeless anonymizing of assets, reduced trading fees on DEX protocols, and more.
+DXD holders also have future access to a suite of services and premium features in decentralized applications, such as gasless transactions, feeless bridge transactions, reduced trading fees on DEX protocols, and more.

 Read more in the [**DXD**]({% link docs/DXD.md %}) section.